-Educational Talent Search (ETS) is a free national program that educates students in grades 6-12 about about college readiness and career options.
+Educational Talent Search (ETS) is a free federal grant program that educates students in grades 6-12 about about college readiness and career options.
 WSCC sponsors the local ETS program and we have a team of advisors who meet with students during the school day at targeted schools.
 They provide academic, career, and financial counseling designed to encourage students to graduate from high school and continue on to college.

 The program serves more than 800 students in the following districts: